-• your spouse, or if he or she is no longer alive,

-- your surviving children equally, or if you have no surviving children, - · your estate.
+- a contingent Beneficiary whom you named or, if none, - your spouse, or, if he or she is no longer alive, - · your surviving children equally, if living, or, if you have no surviving children, - your estate.

 Children, as used in this prospectus, are natural and adopted children only, either minor or adult.